Scarlet Fever: All You Need to Know

 How long is someone with Scarlet Fever contagious?

-An infected person is typically contagious for about 24 to 48 hours after starting antibiotics.
+An infected person is typically contagious for about 24 to 48 hours.
 Without treatment, the contagious period may extend for up to 2-3 weeks.

 How useful was this post?